SetProtocol/STIPS/STIPS/STIP-005.md

    <td>
       Calculate the new external position unit and reduce Perp positions as below. <br/>
       For simplicity's sake, a single position is used as an example.
 This formula <br/>
-      can be extended to iterate across multiple positions without issue:  <br/>
+      can be extended to iterate across multiple positions.  <br/>

-      redeemQuantity = number of tokens to redeem vBasePositionUnit =  basePositionSize * total supply
+      redeemQuantity = number of tokens to redeem vBasePositionSize = PerpAccountBalance.getPositionSize(vBaseToken)
+      vBasePositionUnit =  basePositionSize * total supply
       vBaseToSell = redeemQuantity * vAsset position unit pendingFunding = PerpExchange.getPendingFunding(vBase)